 2).
 Is this thought helpful?

-If you answered NO to either of these questions, then we need to squash that ANT by coming up with a new thought that is more true, and more helpful.
-Let me give you an example of how this works.
+If you answered NO to either of these questions, then you need to squash that ANT by coming up with a new thought that is more true, and more helpful.
+Here's an example of how this works: